 What films and games helped form your style and inspired you to make games the way you do?

-What do you hope those who play I, Hope get out off their experience with the game?
+What do you hope those who play I, Hope to get out of their experience with the game?

 I, Hope” came from the realization that there are kids right now fighting for their lives that need a message of hope.”